 For the first time, the FIAT logo appears at the top of the grid, in reference to the essence of the brand’s original lettering.
 In the left corner, the signature Fastback, inspired by swift gestures, reinforces the provocative character of the model.

 The rear, with its characteristic fastback glass and dynamic fall, appears with agile lines, completing the look of strong emotion.
 The LED tail lamps are designed with boldness and as well as refinement.
-The visual strength of the bottom is accentuated with leaks at the ends of the bumper.
+The visual strength of the bottom is accentuated by leaks at the ends of the bumper.
 On the right side, the Fastback signature is also revealed.
 Also noteworthy are the 19-inch aluminum wheels, with structured arms and precise surfaces.
 The wheels are like a real ornament, meticulously crowned by the contrast between finishes, matte and shiny in perfect balance.

 Unprecedented, the vibrant metallic color, Moonstone, has been carefully developed to create an intense reflection and striking contrast, like a gemstone.
-On the front grille, friezes, mirrors, among other items, the color palette remains neutral, bringing the Black Piano and the satin chrome.
+On the front grille, friezes, and mirrors, among other items, the color palette remains neutral, bringing the Black Piano and the satin chrome.
 They are tones that reinforce the sensation of contrast between the surfaces.
 The entire conceptualization of Colors & Materials was based on a jewel, extolling elements of exclusivity and sophistication.

-Just as on the outside, the inside is inspired by Italian design, with flowing and sculptural surfaces to create a sense of well-being, engagement and comfort.
+Just as on the outside, the inside is inspired by Italian design, with flowing and sculptural surfaces to create a sense of well-being, engagement, and comfort.
 The atmosphere of home was another strong reference, with the touch of the design of the products of our day-to-day.
 The simplicity is a strong feature of the instrument panel, without losing functionality and extremely sculptural format.

 FCA’s Interior Design Leader, Rafael Peixoto, highlights the creative freedom that concept cars allow.
 “We have the opportunity to experience and express ideas with greater freedom.
 Inside Fiat Fastback, we extrapolated the design attributes to create a light atmosphere with sculpted volumes, “he says.
 “With Fiat Fastback, we had a poetic license to put the essence of what we believe to be Fiat’s jewel in the Auto Show,” says Paula Fujii, FCA’s Color & Materials designer.

 The birth of the Fiat Fastback Concept began on paper, with hand-drawn drawings.
 Already with the first lines defined, the next step was to put those drawings in 3D on the computer.
-From virtual to real, the model took shape in clay (industrial clay) in the scale of 1 to 4, to be perfected before being re-digitized.
+From virtual to real, the model took shape in clay (industrial clay) on the scale of 1 to 4, to be perfected before being re-digitized.

 On paper and clay, at all times, adhesive tapes were used to demarcate character lines and body proportions.
 With the mathematics defined and checked, the construction of the final model of the Fiat Fastback began.
-With internal structure in metal and styrofoam, the body was machined in resin, by a milling machine, and later it received manual finishes.
+With an internal structure in metal and styrofoam, the body was machined in resin, by a milling machine, and later it received manual finishes.

 After thinning, the surface was worked to receive the paint.
 “It was sanded and received a finishing material, which is a first light gray,” explains Celso Morassi, supervisor of Modeling at FCA.
-“Then three more layers were applied: a first painting with black paint, then the color itself, and finally a high-gloss varnish,” says Morassi.
+“Then three more layers were applied: the first painting with black paint, then the color itself, and finally a high-gloss varnish,” says Morassi.

 Several pieces, such as logos and headlight frames, were prepared in 3D printers.
 In the assembly phase of the concept car, the LATAM Design Center team worked hard and integrated to follow every detail of all the pieces.
-The application of the FIAT logo and the Fastback signature were the last details.
+The application of the FIAT logo and the Fastback signature was the last details.

 Fiat Fastback Concept Design Image Gallery: